bevkoski/react-native-android-wear-demo/README.md

 ### Android Wear to React Native communication

 An increase of the counter located on the phone is triggered via the button displayed in the watch app.
-When tapped, it sends an message with `/increase_phone_counter` path using the MessageAPI.
+When tapped, it sends a message with an `/increase_phone_counter` path using the MessageAPI.

 ```
 private final View.OnClickListener clickListener = new View.OnClickListener() {